opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 | Action needed: Send your purchase to your approving officer using DWP Mobile before it expires. | Pending confirmation | Your order has NOT been sent to the AO yet. |Send the order to your AO for approval. |

 ### How to send your order to your AO for approval

-From the E-commerce Order mini-app:
-1. In the **Orders** page, tap on the order you want to send for approval.
+1. In the **Orders** tab, tap on the order you want to send for approval.
 2. Scroll down to the bottom of the page.
 Check and/or select the cost centre and approving officer.
 4. Tap **Send for approval**.
 The order status will be changed to Pending Approval.

 ### How do I change the cost centre for the order?
-You can change the cost centre in the order’s [**Details** page](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#how-do-i-amend-my-order-approval-details) in E-commerce Order mini-app.
+You can change the cost centre by amending order approval details.

 ### How do I send the order to a different approving officer?
-You can [amend the order approval details](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#how-do-i-amend-my-order-approval-details) to send the order to a different approver.
+You can amend the order approval details to send the order to another approving officer.

 ### How do I ensure that the order is automatically sent to the AO for my next purchase?
-You can turn on **Auto-send for Approval** in the [agency approval settings page](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#can-i-change-my-agency-approval-settings-after-the-initial-setup).
+You can turn on **Auto-send for Approval** in your agency approval settings.

 ### How does the order expiry time affect me in procurement?
 From the point of checkout to expiry time, the items are being reserved for you.
 If the order is not approved within the stipulated time, the sellers will release the reservation.